 “In 2018, we were very flat and played well below-par,” he adds.
 “In Munster, we lost the first day against Limerick and had to play four weeks in a row, and never got going.
 It was very disappointing.

 “We all knew how good Liam was when he came back,” says Maher of the manager’s second coming, after previously stepping down in 2010.
 “He got us in the right frame of mind and got an unbelievable backroom team behind him.
-We brought in a load of the Under-21s who won the All-Ireland last year and it gave it a freshness.
+We brought in a load of the Under-21s who won the All-Ireland in 2018 and it gave it a freshness.
 We all put our shoulder to the wheel, and just tried to hit the standards that were set.